zeromq/czmq/README.md

 The zsock_option class provides access to the ØMQ getsockopt/setsockopt API.
-All methods in this class take a void * "polymorphic" reference, which can be either a zsock_t or a zactor_r reference, or a libzmq void *.
+All methods in this class take a void * "polymorphic" reference, which can be either a zsock_t or a zactor_t reference, or a libzmq void *.

 This class is generated, using the GSL code generator.
 See the sockopts XML file, which provides the metadata, and the sock_option.gsl template,